-The exposure to natural sunlight in the morning can reset your circadian rhythm after a sleepless night.
+Exposure to natural sunlight in the morning can reset your circadian rhythm after a sleepless night.
 It also helps an infant develop a regular sleep-wake cycle.
 If you can’t get out for a walk in the morning, simply sitting on your porch in the sunshine or opening up your curtains immediately upon rising will help signal your brain and body to start the processes that produce more wakeful energy and help reinforce a healthy sleep-wake cycle.

 8) Be gentle with yourself

-Life may be extra chaotic for many people right now, and especially for parents juggling homeschooling and working from home.
+Life may be extra chaotic for many people right now, especially for parents juggling homeschooling and working from home.
 It can be tough to create new routines when your sense of normalcy has been disrupted and difficulty sleeping is a common reaction to an increase in stress and anxiety.
-Adding more to-dos and “I shoulds” to your list might not be an approach that yields more relaxation; sometimes a gentle reminder to self that you are doing the best you can is a powerful way to soothe those nagging, anxious feelings before laying down to sleep.
+Adding more to-dos and “I shoulds” to your list might not be an approach that yields more relaxation; sometimes a gentle reminder to yourself that you are doing the best you can is a powerful way to soothe those nagging, anxious feelings before laying down to sleep.